davidkmenta/currency-converter/README.md

 # Awesome ReactJS Currency Converter

-This is a test project to demonstrate the abilities of React, TypeScript, tailwindCSS and TenStack Query (formerly React Query).
+This is a test project to demonstrate the abilities of React, TypeScript, tailwindCSS + Styled Components and TenStack Query (formerly React Query).

 The app can be accessed on https://davids-currency-converter.netlify.app/.